Background of the National Portrait Collection

 - Portrait artists will be selected by the inductee(s).

-- The NPC Committee will present the list of recommended nominees and the artists who will execute the portraits to the CLGA Board of Directors for final approval.
+- The NPC Committee will present the list of recommended nominees and the artists who will execute the portraits to The ArQuives Board of Directors for final approval.

 - Artist(s) will be commissioned.